Uro-oncology deals with cancers of the kidney(s), the prostate and the urinary bladder.

 The kidneys are a matched pair of vital organs, located underneath the liver and stomach, and near the backbone on either side.
 As the blood flows through the kidneys, urea, salt, and other substances are filtered from the blood.
 In this way, they help remove wastes from the body by making urine.
 The kidneys also serve as glands that manufacture and secrete a variety of hormones.

 When cell division is not orderly, abnormal growth takes place.
-Masses of tissue called tumors build up.
-Tumors may be benign or malignant.
-Benign tumors remain localized and usually do not spread or threaten one’s life.
-Malignant tumors are cancers.
+Masses of tissue called tumours build up.
+They may be benign or malignant.
+Benign tumours remain localized and usually do not spread or threaten one’s life.
+While malignant tumours are cancerous.
 They can invade and destroy nearby tissues and organs, or spread to other parts of the body by way of the bloodstream or the lymphatic system.

-Kidney cancer is cancer occurring in the kidneys due to (a) a malignant tumor (s).
+Kidney cancer is cancer occurring in the kidneys due to (a) a malignant tumour. (s)

 For more information Click here: Kidney cancer